refactory-devops/JWT/README.md

 ## Working in progress.....

 This package is meant to make a POST authentication possible for any Json based authentication attempt.

 The possible responses are:

-- AuthenticationSuccessfull which returns the authenticated user-ID
+- AuthenticationSuccessfull which returns the authentication JWT token
 - AuthenticationFailure which returns a message with the corresponding error code

 ## Getting started